clojurewerkz/elastisch/README.md

 ## Supported Elasticsearch Versions

 Elastisch 2.1 and 2.2 target Elasticsearch 1.x starting with 1.1 and through 1.7.x.
-Elastisch **master** provides Elasticsearch 2.x compatibility but not every Elasticsearch 2.3+ feature.
+Elastisch **master** provides Elasticsearch 3.x compatibility but not every ElasticSearch 3.0+ feature.

+ElasticSearch 5.0 support will be available in a future version.

 ## REST and Native Clients